 Gleason suggested that LCES is the key to this safe procedure in an environment of hazards and that LCES must be established AND communicated to ALL firefighters BEFORE it is needed.

 Lookouts need to be in a position where both the objective hazard and the firefighters can be seen.
 Lookouts must be trained to observe the wildland fire environment and to recognize and anticipate changes in fire behavior.
 The whole idea is when the objective hazard becomes a danger the lookout relays the information to the firefighters so they can reposition to the safety zone or safer area.

 Communications is the vehicle which delivers the message to the firefighters, alerting them of the approaching hazard.
 Communications must be prompt and clear.

 - Radios are limited and it is vital to have at least one back up way to quickly communicate information.
 Identify some options that your crew/team can use in this situation.

 - Discuss how each person on your crew/team has a role and responsibility in recognizing and communicating hazards.

 - Using Communication Responsibilities (Table of Contents section, white) in the Incident Response Pocket Guide, (IRPG) PMS 461, discuss the five communication responsibilities every firefighter has.
 Identify how your crew/team will translate these ideas into action when working in the field.

-- Using LCES in the IRPG (Operational Engagement section, green), discuss the qualities of effective Escape routes.
+- Using LCES in the IRPG (Operational Engagement section, green), discuss the qualities of effective escape routes.

 Safety Zones are planned locations where fire-fighters may find refuge from danger and where no fire shelter is needed.
 Fireline intensity and safety zone topography determine its effectiveness.